Board Directors / Members

-Patrick Masoya came to Arizona almost 20 years ago as a refugee from the Democratic Republic of Congo.
+Patrick Masoya came to Arizona more than 20 years ago as a refugee from the Democratic Republic of Congo.
 He has proudly made Arizona his home ever since.
 As an entrepreneur and philanthropist, he is the embodiment of the American dream in action.
 Patrick is a graduate of Western International University with a Bachelor of Science in Business, holds an MBA in finance from Grand Canyon University, and a Master of Science in Taxation from the University of Colorado Denver.
 He has a solid background in Finance, Taxation, Accounting, and business that our community and organization needs.
 Having worked as a Senior processor for a Scottsdale insurance company before serving as a revenue auditor for the Arizona Department of Insurance.
 He is currently a partner at a tax and accounting firm and a Board Council member at the national small business association(NSBA).
 Patrick’s community engagement and servant leadership have spanned his lifetime.
 It is this personal pledge to servant leadership that has fueled his philanthropic ventures.

 Abdel Mohamdian came to the United States from Sudan.
 He is one of the founders of RICE.
 He has been active in helping with center activities.
 In 2010, he created the Sudanese American Association in Phoenix (SAA) where he was elected President.
 The SAA helped translate doctor appointments and job interviews helped refugees with disabilities and organized social events for the community.
 Before coming to the U.S. Abdel studied in Iraq receiving a Bachelor of Science from the University of Bagdad.
 He also received his Evaluation of International Educational Credentials, Technician Diploma in Store Management – Institute of Technology Mosul, Iraq, and Teaching Certificate from UNICEF.
 In 2003 he taught primary Education in a refugee camp for K-12.
 In Phoenix, AZ he worked at PetSmart Distribution Center as an Auditor-Inventory Control.